 First of all we'd recommend collecting the bike in person, it's a more personal experience and if there are any big issues you can deal with them at the time.
 Collection in person isn't always possible and if you do go the postage route then be careful, the bike needs to be well packed and travel with a reputable firm to prevent damage in transit.

 If something looks too good to be true then it probably is.
 Seriously, if a seller isn't making the situation easy for you, or anything is even slightly suspect then turn away – chances are you'll find a similar bike from a better seller at some point in the near future.

 The sad truth is that there's plenty of counterfeit product out there, and that includes bikes.
 Classified sites are actually littered with fake frames from the likes of LOOK and Pinarello.
 If you're considering buying a product that you know people have faked before then get on the owners' forums or manufacturers' websites, which should hold the information you need to determine whether a bike is real or genuine.
 Similarly, the web is full of scams so try and ensure your payment methods are protected.

 Nobody has enough time to be constantly scanning the likes of eBay for bikes, no matter how much we try!
 Thankfully, eBay's saved searches can do that for you.
 Simply set up a saved search (here's how) and let the website alert you when new products that you are interested in have been listed.

 Don't drink and buy

 Finally, don't purchase anything when affected by alcohol.
 Seriously.
 We know of plenty of people who have bid more than they really wanted to after a couple of drinks.
-Set your maximum bid limit and stick to it, although many sellers will only set a Buy It Now price.
+Set your maximum bid limit and stick to it.